iluwatar/java-design-patterns/flyweight/README.md

 ## Intent of Flyweight Design Pattern

-The Flyweight pattern's primary intent is to reduce the number of objects created, decrease memory footprint and increase performance by sharing as much data as possible with similar objects.
+The Flyweight design pattern in Java is crucial for optimizing memory usage and enhancing application performance.
+By minimizing the number of objects created, it significantly reduces the memory footprint.
+The primary goal of the Flyweight pattern is to share as much data as possible among similar objects, thereby improving efficiency and performance.

 ## Detailed Explanation of Flyweight Pattern with Real-World Examples

 Real-world example

-> A real-world example of the Flyweight design pattern is in a document editor like Microsoft Word or Google Docs.
+> A real-world application of the Flyweight pattern in Java can be seen in text editors like Microsoft Word or Google Docs.
+These applications use Flyweight to efficiently manage memory by sharing character objects, reducing the memory footprint significantly.
 In such applications, each character in a document could potentially be a separate object, which would be highly inefficient in terms of memory usage.
 Instead, the Flyweight pattern can be used to share character objects.
 For instance, all instances of the letter 'A' can share a single 'A' object with its intrinsic state (e.g., the shape of the character).
 The extrinsic state, such as the position, font, and color, can be stored separately and applied as needed.
 This way, the application efficiently manages memory by reusing existing objects for characters that appear multiple times.

 In plain words